DanielTelles91/Projeto-AppleII/README.md

-# Projeto-AppleII
+# Apple II Rev. 0 Replica

-This repository organizes and documents the development of an Apple II REV. 0.
+This repository documents the complete development of a functional Apple II Revision 0 replica, following the original schematics, layout, and design principles.

-Each repository contains schematics, PCB layouts, documentation, and photos related to its respective module.
+The project is organized into multiple hardware-specific sub-repositories.
+Each one contains schematics, PCB layouts, documentation, and photos related to a specific module of the system.

-The project is divided into multiple sub-repositories, each focusing on a specific hardware component of the system:
+The goal is to faithfully reproduce the original Apple II Rev. 0 architecture while documenting the full hardware development process.

 1) Apple Motherboard: https://github.com/DanielTelles91/AppleII-Motherboard